Last Reviewed: September 2016

 - Avoid consuming raw (unpasteurized) milk or milk products.

-- Encourage careful handwashing before and after food preparation.
+- Encourage careful handwashing with soap and water before and after food preparation.

-- Make sure children, particularly those who handle pets, wash their hands carefully.
+- Make sure children, particularly those who handle pets, wash their hands carefully with soap and water.